-NRRD was formed in 1974 as the Edgerly Island Reclamation District (EIRD) to provide property owners the ability to enhance flood protection against the Napa River.
-The impetus to form EIRD occurred one year earlier after a series of winter storms swelled the Napa River and contributed to the failure of a portion of the levee.
-The subdivision that constituted the boundary of EIRD was approved by the Napa County Board of Supervisors on April 11, 1950 and involved the creation of 112 lots.
-Just weeks after the subdivision was completed and before any individual lots were transferred to separate owners, the owner of the subdivided parcels recorded a Declaration of Establishment of Basic Restrictions ("Restrictions"), which among other things, required subsequent owners to maintain the levee on their lot.
-Despite the anticipated seasonal use of the lots when the subdivision was approved, the majority of developed lots in the subdivision had been converted for year-round uses by the 1960s.
-These Restrictions expired as of 1970.
+NRRD was originally formed in 1974 to maintain and improve an existing levee serving a subdivision on Edgerly Island.
+NRRD was initially formed as the Edgerly Island Reclamation District and was sought by property owners to provide enhanced flood protection against the Napa River.
+The impetus to form NRRD occurred one year earlier after a series of winter storms swelled the Napa River and contributed to breaching a portion of the levee, which had been privately constructed as part of the "Edgerly Island Subdivision."
+The subdivision was approved by the Napa County Board of Supervisors in 1950 and involved the creation of 112 lots.
+It was originally anticipated that the subdivision would serve seasonal uses.
+However, by the 1960s, the majority of developed lots in the subdivision had been converted for year-round uses.
+The original levee control by the developer was allowed to "sunset" after 20 years, expiring in 1970.

-Prior to the formation of a reclamation district, a group of property owners known as the "Napa River Association" served as an informal community association for Edgerly Island.
+At the time of NRRD's formation, flood control on Edgerly Island was maintained by individual property owners.
+A group of property owners known as the "Napa River Association" preceded the formation of NRRD and served as an informal community association for Edgerly Island.
 Activities undertaken by the Napa River Association included organizing flood control efforts and interacting with outside officials with regard to local service issues.
 In addition, the Napa County Flood Control and Water Conservation District (NCFCWCD) previously operated a pump station, which provided a supplemental form of flood control.
 The pump station was funded through an annual assessment paid by local property owners as part of a zone of benefit established by NCFCWCD in 1952.
 The zone of benefit was dissolved and the pump station was turned over to NRRD following the District's formation.

-The decision to form a reclamation district followed a review by a consultant retained by the County of Napa to evaluate organized flood control alternatives for Edgerly Island.
+The decision to form NRRD followed a review by a consultant retained by the County of Napa to evaluate organized flood control alternatives for Edgerly Island.
 The review, which was requested by property owners, noted that the area was below the tide level of the Napa River.
 It also noted that the island was susceptible to flooding because several property owners had not properly maintained or repaired their portion of the levee.
 The review concluded that there was an immediate need for the formation of a public agency capable of providing uniform and long-term flood control for the island.
 It was recommended that property owners petition LAFCO for the formation of a reclamation district pursuant to Division 15 of the California Water Code.

-Following its formation in 1974, EIRD, which was later renamed NRRD after the incorporation of Ingersoll Tract in 1984, began providing levee control for Edgerly Island through an advisory role.
+Following its formation, NRRD began providing levee control for Edgerly Island through an advisory role.
 Actual maintenance of the levee remained the responsibility of individual property owners.
-This service was accomplished by recommending a 10-foot height standard consistent with an engineer's report completed in 1984 by Bracewell Engineering, and noting properties whose levees fell below this standard.
-NRRD also placed orange elevation markers on Edgerly Island in 1984 to help property owners identify the recommended levee height.
+This service was accomplished through irregular inspections of the levee for consistency with common levee types recommended by the United States Army Corps of Engineers, including a 10-foot height standard consistent with an engineer's report completed in 1984 by Bracewell Engineering.
+The engineer's report concluded that levees could be constructed using impervious dirt fill, sheet pile, concrete flood wall, or reinforced concrete block as designed and engineered by a competent licensed engineer.
+NRRD placed orange elevation markers on Edgerly Island in 1984 to help property owners identify the recommended levee height.
 These markers were placed with the assistance of NCFCWCD.
-The markers were re-surveyed to account for soil settlement in 1994 and 2009.
+The markers were re-surveyed to account for soil settlement in 1994, 2009, and 2016.